H. Vasanthakumar

-Harikrishnan Nadar Vasanthakumar (14 April 1950 – 28 August 2020) was an Indian businessman and politician from Tamil Nadu.
+Harikrishnan Nadar Vasanthakumar (14 April 1950 – 28 August 2020) was an Indian businessman and politician.
 He was the founder and chairman of Vasanth & Co, one of the largest retail home appliance chains in Tamil Nadu.
 He was also the founder and managing director of the Tamil satellite TV channel Vasanth TV.
 He was elected as the member of parliament to the 17th Lok Sabha from Kanyakumari constituency in the 2019 Indian general election.
 He was also elected as member of the Tamil Nadu Legislative Assembly from Nanguneri constituency in the 2006 and 2016 elections.

 Early life

-Vasanthakumar was born in Agastheeswaram in the Kanniyakumari district of Tamil Nadu to Harikrishnan Nadar and Thangammal on 14 April 1950.
-He completed his primary education from a Panchayat board school in Kanniyakumari, later obtaining his bachelor's degree in Tamil literature from the Madurai University, as well as a master's degree.
+Vasanthakumar was born in Agastheeswaram in the Kanniyakumari district to Harikrishnan Nadar and Thangammal on 14 April 1950.
+He completed his primary education from a Panchayat board school in Kanniyakumari, later obtaining his bachelor's and master's degrees in Tamil literature from Madurai Kamaraj University.
 His brother, Kumari Ananthan, was also a legislator from the Indian National Congress.

 Business career

 He started his career as a salesman in the early 1970s, including working with VGP.
 In 1978, he started his own home appliances sales showroom Vasanth & Co, with its first store in the T. Nagar neighborhood in Chennai.
 The company went on to become one of the leading retail chains with showrooms across Tamil Nadu, Karnataka, Kerala, and Puducherry.
 Vasanthakumar and his company are credited with pioneering sales of consumer electronics goods on equated monthly installments in the Indian market, as well as centralized after-sales support.

-Vasanthakumar also found the Tamil satellite television network Vasanth TV in 2008.
+Vasanthakumar founded the Tamil satellite television network Vasanth TV in 2008.